ory/elements/packages/test/README.md

   ],
 ```

-To test against an Ory Network project, you will need to also add the Ory Tunnel
+To test against an Ory Network project, add the Ory Tunnel to your
-to your configuration.
+configuration.

 ```ts
 /* Run your local dev server before starting the tests */